Process for identification of and dealing with allegations of research misconduct:

 Research misconduct is defined as fabrication, falsification, or plagiarism in proposing, performing, or reviewing research, or in reporting research results.
 Inappropriate image manipulation is one form of fabrication or falsification that journals can identify.
 Plagiarism includes both the theft or misappropriation of intellectual property and the substantial unattributed textual copying of another's work.
 Duplicate and redundant publications are not allowed, too.
 If scientific misconduct is confirmed by institutional review, appropriate action will be decided.
 Violations considered severe may warrant official retraction of a published article or rapid rejection of a manuscript at any stage before publication.
 In more serious departures from scientific standards, we may contact institutional officers of the authors and granting agencies.

+Any potential conflict of interest should be declared.
 You can download the Conflict of Interest Declaration here.